The difference may be established by bringing clarity on corporate governance and scope.

 The president focusses on the execution, turning the vision and strategy of the CEO into results ensuring day-to-day operations and excellence in execution.
 The CEO delegates most of the tactical and operational aspects of the strategy implementation to the president and other senior management team members.

 A CEO’s and President's responsibilities may vary depending on the vision, mission, strategic goals, products and services.

 CEO is more often the face of an organization and management’s point of contact for the board.
-A CEO’s time is spent on attending to, along with setting the big picture of the organization, in public relation activities, investor relations, speaking at conferences, earning calls etc. which can be summarised as activities focuses representing the organization to the world.
+A CEO’s time is spent on attending to, along with setting the big picture of the organization, in public relation activities, investor relations, speaking at conferences, earning calls, etc. which can be summarised as activities focuses representing the organization to the world.

 The president’s role and responsibilities revolve around executing strategy, leading and managing change.
 The president, as the most actively involved manager in the execution and operational excellence, together with the management team, runs the day-to-day affairs of an organization or corporate.
-The president is also plans and initiates undertaking that encompasses strategy execution, oversee operations, and all business functions on a daily basis.
+The president also plans and initiates undertaking that encompasses strategy execution, oversees operations, and all business functions on a daily basis.

 The president by taking responsibility for the execution of strategy the day-to-day operations and running of an organization or corporate releases the CEO to focus on strategy; such as, which markets to enter and how to take on the competition.
 When CEO takes important decisions affecting an organization’s present or future mostly jointly with or in consultation with or taking the president (COO) into confidence; it is very rare when a CEO may overrule a president’s recommendations in this regard.
 CEO also consults or takes the president into confidence decisions relating to productivity.